TODAY / JUN 9HEAVY

 When Is Toronto Traffic Worst?

-The short answer: Toronto traffic is worst from Tuesday through Thursday, with the morning peak running roughly 7–9am for trips heading into downtown and the evening peak running 4–7pm for trips heading out.
-Layer in a Blue Jays or Leafs night, a Friday afternoon in summer, or a snowstorm in February, and the typical bad hour turns into a four-hour crawl.
-The patterns are remarkably consistent — once you know them, you can almost always shave 20 to 60 minutes off a cross-city trip just by shifting your departure by half an hour.
+The short answer: Toronto's routine commute is most predictably bad from Tuesday through Thursday, with the morning peak running roughly 7–9am for trips heading into downtown and the evening peak running 4–7pm for trips heading out.
+Friday is different.
+The morning is usually lighter, but the afternoon can turn worse than the rest of the week, especially if you are leaving downtown, heading toward cottage-country routes, or driving near an event.
+Layer in a Blue Jays or Leafs night, a summer Friday, or a snowstorm in February, and the typical bad hour can turn into a four-hour crawl.

 The two daily peaks — and when they actually start